 Tampere Anti-Racism Week

-Tampere for All.
+Tampere is a city for all.
 There is no room for racism in Tampere.

 The week is a prominent part of the implementation of the City of Tampere's Equality and Non-Discrimination Plan.